UK union head calls on government to protect future Vauxhall jobs

-Len McCluskey told Sky News that the head of the PSA Group, which makes Peugeot, had given reassurances that all commitments would be honoured as part of the deal to buy General Motors' European operations, which include Vauxhall in Britain.
+Len McCluskey told Sky News that the head of the PSA Group, which makes Peugeot, had given reassurances that all commitments would be honored as part of the deal to buy General Motors' (GM.N) European operations, which include Vauxhall in Britain.

 "There is a cautious optimism," he said.
 "But of course the real issue is not the current products, it's about the new models and we'll be determined to make certain that the British plants have a long term future.